teditors/docgen2/README.md

 ## Features

-- Creates a structured folder hierarchy for multiple aerospace testing projects
+- Creates a comprehensive folder hierarchy for multiple aerospace testing projects
 - Generates realistic project names with aerospace company naming conventions
 - Builds consistent themes throughout each project (e.g., rocket engines, satellites, landing gear)
-- Creates business documents like purchase orders, quotes, and specifications as PDFs
+- Creates detailed business documents as PDFs:
+  - Purchase orders with technical requirements and procurement details
+  - Quotes with pricing breakdowns and delivery schedules
+  - Technical specifications with comprehensive requirements
+  - Notices of Deviation (NODs) with technical justifications
+- Produces test logs with realistic test procedures and measurements
+- Generates realistic hardware photographs specific to each component type
-- Generates simulated test data graphs that are relevant to the test types
+- Creates simulated test data graphs that are relevant to the test types
-- Creates dummy photographs with correct orientations
 - Maintains comprehensive logging for all operations

 ## Directory Structure